bipinKrishnan/automax/README.md

    📝 Running unit tests

-   🕵️ See all the cell outputs of a notebook without opening it
+   🕵️ View all notebook outputs without opening it

-   📓 Edit python files as if they were jupyter notebooks
+   📓 Edit python scripts as if they were jupyter notebooks

    📊 Get complete profile for a dataset